maxpoliak/pch-pads-parser/README.md

 (shell)$./intelp2m -p <platform> -file path/to/inteltool.log
 ```
+### Bit fields in macros

-Use the -fld option to only generate a sequence of bitfield macros:
+Use the -fld option to only generate a sequence of bit fields in a new macro:

 ```bash
 (shell)$./intelp2m -fld -p apl -file ../apollo-inteltool.log